surma/surma.dev/content/things/raw-wasm.md

 There’s only so much you can do when all you have is a stack.
 After all, the very definition of a stack is that you can only ever reach the value that is on top.
 So most WebAssembly modules export a chunk of _linear memory_ to work on.
 It’s worth noting that you can also expect to be given a memory from the host environment instead of exporting it yourself.
 However, you can only have exactly one memory unit overall (at the time of writing).

+This example is a bit contrived, so bear with me.
+The function `add2()` loads the first integer from memory, adds 2 to it and stores it in the next position in memory.

 {{< highlight wat >}}
 ;; Filename: memory.wat
 (module